The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Rewarding guest loyalty is not simply a matter of lowering the price.
 After all, the quality/price ratio already suits these guests, since they come back every year at this time.

 A well-designed CRM allows you to exclude guests, and in particular the most loyal guests, (by knowing how to target the type of loyalty, in this case: recurrence of stay), from promotional offers.
-This means rewarding their loyalty in other ways rather than by reducing the price, for example by giving them early access to the reservation.
+This means rewarding their loyalty in other ways rather than by reducing the price, for example by giving them early access to reservations.

-Increasing the added value
+Increasing added value

 "For us, the challenge is to find what has high value for guest and what costs us much less than the - x% early-booking"